 How Spousal Property Powers Work

-When one spouse cannot be present for a real estate closing, refinance, or trust transfer, this statute provides a solution.
-Either spouse can authorize the other to execute, acknowledge, and deliver conveyances, mortgages, or other instruments affecting their property.
+Sometimes one spouse cannot be present for a closing, refinance, or trust transfer.
+Arizona law provides a solution.
+Either spouse can authorize the other to act on their behalf.

 Either husband or wife may authorize the other by power of attorney, executed and acknowledged in the manner conveyances of real property are executed and acknowledged, to execute, acknowledge and deliver, in his or her name and behalf, any conveyance, mortgage or other instrument affecting the separate or community property or any interest therein of the spouse executing the power of attorney.

-A.R.S. § 33-454The requirement is that the power of attorney be executed and acknowledged the same way a deed would be.
-That means it must be signed and notarized.
-This is not a general power of attorney covering all financial matters.
-It is specifically designed for property transactions between spouses.
+This is not a general power of attorney for all financial matters.
+It is a special power designed only for property transactions between spouses.

 When This Comes Up in Estate Planning